Skip to main content

 2026 Market Analysis: Inflation and Salary Increases

-The 2026 average salary increase budget is 3.1%, according to market data.
-This means if you're earning $75,000, you'd need a raise to $77,325 to keep up with market trends.
-The calculator shows your market target (3.1% increase) and compares it to your current salary to help you negotiate effectively.
+The 2026 average salary increase budget is 3.1%.
+If you're earning $75,000, that benchmark says you'd need a raise to $77,325 to track the market.
+The calculator shows the 3.1% target alongside your current salary so you can frame a negotiation around the actual market data rather than guessing.

 Market Standing: Low, Mid, or High Range